hiroaki/leaflet-partially-editable-polyline/README.md

 }
 ```

-`index` is the global index of the vertex immediately before deletion.
+`index` is the global index of the point immediately before deletion.

 The operation corresponds conceptually to: